LucasDelfino92/morrowindsharp/mw#.md

 # PATCHES

 [**Patch for Purists**](https://www.nexusmods.com/morrowind/mods/45096)
-Unofficial patch for The Elder Scrolls III: Morrowind Game of the Year Edition that aims to make the game completely bug-free (within the abilities of TESCS).
+Unofficial patch for The Elder Scrolls III: Morrowind Game of the Year Edition that aims to make the game completely bug-free (within the abilities of Construction Set).
 It diverges from later versions of the community patches in that it takes a more conservative approach about what it considers a bug.

 [**Under Construction**](https://www.nexusmods.com/morrowind/mods/50285)
 Construction materials and scaffolding are now visible at the Great House strongholds during construction of the later stages.